How to read philosophy books: 4 things to know

 Recommended Edition: The Myth of Sisyphus and Other Essays

-Philosophy books that explain the workings of the world
+Philosophy books that explain how the world works

 The Selfish Gene by Richard Dawkins